abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

+* ver 1.6 build 76+

-* ver 1.5 build 74+
+* ver 1.5 build 76
+    16Jul14/SA: Fixed issues with login and registering a new account; fixed problems with synching an existing coreCircle; and made sure that the coreCircle is correctly updated/ copied to the CoreData Friends/Contacts List.
+    Tested behavior for WatchMe and HelpMe alerts!

     15Jul14/SA: Fixing the sync from parse using Udayan's code in Profile/Core Friends copyCoreCircleToCoreFriendsEntity is fixed to create and edit the core list more accurately

-    Test the new account reg on a phone

-    Test the login into account on phone

 * ver 1.5 build 74

     14Jul14/SA New distribution build